Skip to main content

 • Potential for corrosion of pool equipment and surfaces:

-• Regular inspection and maintenance of the salt cell and pH levels are necessary to prevent corrosion
+• Regular monitoring of the salt cell and pH levels is essential to prevent corrosion.

 Exploring Chlorine Pools